seanhealy/cookbook/README.md

 - Pizza Sauce
 - Salsa
 - Some of those Pepperoni like meat slices.
-- Cheese (Graded if you can find it.)
+- Cheese (Grated if you can find it.)

 ### Instructions